Chapter 5 : And Just When You Thought You Knew Everything

 With a quick peck on Nixie’s cheek, he hurried past them and into the boy’s dormitory.

-“I wish he’d really tell me what was bothering him,” Nixie complained as she sat down.
+“I hate it when he lies to me,” Nixie complained as she sat down.
 She held out her hands in front of the fire, gazing at the flames, no doubt lost in her thoughts about Drew.
-“He always gets upset when he has to deal with Malfoy and his Cronnies.”
+“He always gets upset when he has to deal with Malfoy and his cronies.”

 A light suddenly went off in Narcissa’s head.